navidrome/website/content/en/docs/Usage/jukebox.md

 This assumes Snapcast is running on the same machine as Navidrome.
 Check the [Snapcast documentation](https://github.com/badaix/snapcast/blob/develop/doc/player_setup.md#mpv) for details.

+## Usage

+Once Jukebox mode is enabled and configured, to start playing music through your servers speakers you'll need to download a third-party
+[Subsonic client](https://www.subsonic.org/pages/apps.jsp).
+This client acts as a remote control.
+Not all Subsonic clients support Jukebox mode and you'll need to check that your client supports this feature.

+Jukebox mode is currently not supported through the Navidrome Web UI.

 ## Troubleshooting

 If Jukebox mode is enabled one should see the message "**Starting playback server**" in the log.
 The number of detected audio devices and the device chosen will be given in the log as well: